A partial denture is a removable denture that provides the appearance and some of the function of your natural teeth.

 ‘Partials’ are also ideal, if, for any reason, you are not in a position to have dental implants.

 They come in different materials, at various price points, such as acrylic, flexible nylon or metal (the preferred option for comfort and longevity).
-Sometimes, people have a partial denture made as they are missing just one or two teeth – and feel a little self-conscious.
+Sometimes, people have a partial denture made if they are missing just one or two teeth – and feel a little self-conscious.

 A BPS® certified clinic